 Investments in associates and interests in joint ventures are accounted for using the equity method in the consolidated financial statements in accordance with IAS 28, and initially recognised at cost.
 After the acquisition date, the cost is increased or decreased annually by the share in total comprehensive income.
 Changes in other comprehensive income of the investee are recognised in the Group's other comprehensive income.
 Furthermore, the Group recognises its share of any changes recognised directly in the equity of the associate or joint venture and, where required, presents these in the consolidated statement of changes in equity.
 Dividends paid by the associate reduce the cost accordingly at the date of distribution.
 At each reporting date, the Group examines whether there are any indications that any investments in associates or interests in joint ventures may be impaired.
 In such a case, the difference between the carrying amount and the recoverable amount is recognised as an impairment loss in the statement of profit or loss.
-The share in profit or loss.
+The share in profit or loss from investments in entities accounted for using the equity method is recognised in profit or loss.